-SECTION 6.6 - Mobile Home Park Developments
+SECTION 6.6 - Manufactured Home Park Developments

-- 6.6.1 Preliminary Plat.
-For mobile home park developments, a preliminary plat shall be submitted in accordance with Section 4.1 and Maryland Department of Health and Mental Hygiene, Regulation No. 10.03.23, governing construction, equipment, sanitation, operation, and maintenance of mobile home parks. - 6.6.2 Final Plat.
+- 6.6.1 Concept Plat.
+For manufactured home park developments, a Concept Plat shall be submitted to the Office of Planning and Zoning in accordance with Section 4.0. - 6.6.2 Preliminary Plat.
+For manufactured home park developments, a Preliminary Plat shall be submitted to the Office of Planning and Zoning in accordance with Section 4.1 and Maryland Department of Health and Mental Hygiene, Regulation No. 10.03.23, governing construction, equipment, sanitation, operation, and maintenance of mobile home parks. - 6.6.3 Final Plat.
 A Final Plat shall be submitted showing the final layout of the development as approved by the Planning Commission.
 The Final Plat shall be submitted in accordance with Section 4.2.
-The Final Plat shall be recorded. - 6.6.3 General Requirements.
-Condition of soil, ground water level, drainage, and topography shall not create hazards to the property or the health or safety of the occupants. - 6.6.4 Soil and ground cover requirements.
-Exposed ground surfaces in all parts of every mobile home development shall be protected with materials capable of preventing soil erosion and of eliminating objectionable dust. - 6.6.5 Site drainage requirements.
-The ground surface in all parts of every mobile home development shall be graded and equipped to drain all surface water in a safe, efficient manner.

-6.6.6 - Street system and car parking

-- (a) General requirements.
-All mobile home developments shall be provided with safe and convenient vehicular access from abutting public streets or roads to each mobile home lot.
+The Final Plat shall be recorded after all approval signatures have been affixed. - 6.6.4 General Requirements.
+Condition of soil, ground water level, drainage, and topography shall not create hazards to the property or the health or safety of the occupants.

+- 6.6.5 Soil and ground cover requirements.
+Exposed ground surfaces in all parts of every manufactured home development shall be protected with materials capable of preventing soil erosion and of eliminating objectionable dust. - 6.6.6 Site drainage requirements.
+The ground surface in all parts of every manufactured home development shall be graded and equipped to drain all surface water in a safe, efficient manner, consistent with its approved Stormwater Management Final Plan. - 6.6.7 Street system and car parking - (a) General requirements.
+All Manufactured Home Park developments shall be provided with safe and convenient vehicular access from abutting public streets or roads to each mobile home lot site.
 Such access shall be provided by streets or driveways. - (b) Development entrance.
-Entrances to mobile home developments shall be designed in accordance with State or County specifications to minimize congestion and hazards and allow free movement of traffic on adjacent streets.
+Entrances to Manufactured Home Park developments shall be designed in accordance with State or County specifications to minimize congestion and hazards and allow free movement of traffic on adjacent streets.
 No parking shall be permitted on the entrance street for a distance of one hundred (100) feet from its point of beginning. - (c) Internal streets.
 Surfaced roadways shall be of adequate width to accommodate anticipated traffic, and in any case shall meet the following minimum requirements:

-Street Type ROW Feet Pavement Feet Curb and Gutter Yes Yes
+Street Type ROW Feet Pavement Feet Curb and Gutter

-Collector 42 36
+Collector 42 36 Yes

-Local Access 34 28
+Local Access 34 28 Yes

 Cul-de-sac 34 28 Yes

-May have thirty (30) foot with twenty-four (24) foot pavements if two (2) offstreet parking spaces per mobile home having frontage on the cul-de-sac are provided.
+Internal streets may have thirty (30) foot wide ROW with twenty-four (24) foot pavements if two (2) off-street parking spaces per mobile home having frontage on the cul-de-sac are provided.